 The Goberian is a mixed breed dog — a cross between the Golden Retriever and Siberian Husky dog breeds.
 Friendly, energetic, and smart, these pups inherited some of the best qualities from both of their parents.

-You can find these mixed breed dogs in shelters and breed-specific rescues, so remember to always adopt!
+You may find these mixed breed dogs in shelters and rescues, so remember to always adopt!
 Don’t shop if you’re looking to add a Goberian to your home!

-See below for all Goberian facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Goberians!

 Goberian Mixed Dog Breed Pictures